Seremban–Port Dickson Highway: Route background

 The expressway shares its Kilometre Zero with the old Seremban–Port Dickson Road FT53; hence, the expressway begins at KM7 of Mambau Interchange near Seremban.

-Tolls
+Toll systems

 The Seremban–Port Dickson Highway (SPDH) implements an opened toll system.
 Tolls only have to be paid when entering the expressway, except when travelling to Seremban, where tolls will be collected at the Mambau Toll Plaza.

 Electronic Toll Collections

 As part of an initiative to facilitate faster dissipation of traffic at both Mambau and Lukut Toll Plazas, all toll transactions will be conducted electronically via PLUSMiles cards, Touch 'n Go cards or SmartTAGs starting 1 June 2015.
 Later, RFID, Malaysia's own radio-frequency identification was introduced in the toll plazas.

-Mambau toll plaza (MBU)

-Lukut toll plaza (LKT)

-Note: Toll charges can only be paid with the Touch 'n Go and PLUSMiles cards or SmartTAG.
-Cash payment is not accepted.